 Weakness that progresses to paralysis and recumbency

-Vertically infected chicks commonly show clinical signs of avian encephalomyelitis during the first week after hatching, although signs may be present in a few birds at hatching.
+Vertically infected chicks commonly show clinical nervous system signs of avian encephalomyelitis during the first week after hatching, although signs may be present in a few birds at hatching.
 Clinical signs appear later in hatchmates that are horizontally infected by the fecal-oral route.
 Vertical infection followed by horizontal infection causes a characteristic biphasic mortality pattern.

-Tremors vary in frequency and severity and are best seen after birds are disturbed or excited.
-This can easily be done by placing the bird on its back and letting it right itself.
+Tremors vary in frequency and severity and are best observed after birds are disturbed or excited.
+This can be done by placing the bird on its back and letting it right itself.
 Cupping the bird in one's hands often results in a buzzing feeling because of rapid, fine tremors.
-Severely affected birds lay on their side and exhibit intermittent fine tremors of the head, neck, and legs.
+Severely affected birds lie on their side and exhibit intermittent fine tremors of the head, neck, and legs.

-Horizontally infected chicks usually show clinical signs at 2–4 weeks of age; thus, clinical disease progresses through the flock for the first few weeks, and the episode is usually over by the time the flock is ~4 weeks old.
+Horizontally infected chicks usually show clinical signs at 2–4 weeks old; thus, clinical signs of avian encephalomyelitis progress through the flock for the first few weeks, and the episode is usually over by the time the flock is ~4 weeks old.

-In laying chickens, there is a sudden 5%–10% drop in egg production, which usually lasts for < 2 weeks, followed by a return to normal production.
+In laying chickens, there is a sudden 5%–10% decrease in egg production, which usually lasts for < 2 weeks, followed by a return to normal production.
 There is no deterioration in eggshell quality.

-Except for cataracts, microscopic lesions generally are not found in infected adults unless they are showing nervous signs, in which case they will have CNS lesions similar to those in young birds.
+Except for cataracts, microscopic lesions generally are not found in infected adults unless they are showing clinical nervous signs, in which case they will have CNS lesions similar to those in young birds.

 Diagnosis of Avian Encephalomyelitis

-Characteristic clinical signs and histopathology
+Characteristic clinical signs

-Prevention of Avian Encephalomyelitis
+Treatment and Prevention of Avian Encephalomyelitis

-Immunization of broiler breeder pullets with a commercial chick-embryo-propagated live vaccine prevents vertical transmission of the AE virus and provides progeny with maternal immunity.
+Vaccination of broiler breeder pullets with a commercial chick-embryo-propagated live vaccine prevents vertical transmission of the AEV and provides progeny with maternal immunity.
 Vaccine is administered to broiler breeders 8 weeks or older but at least 4 weeks before start of lay.